Albert Wigand (meteorologist): Early life

 During the First World War, Wigand was wounded in combat, and was awarded the Iron Cross, 2nd class.
 After his injury, he was recommissioned as a lieutenant in the Luftstreitkräfte reserve, monitoring local weather conditions from the command center in Charlottenburg.
-It was also during this period that Wigand met and married Else von Hippel (August 21, 1895 - December 18, 1932), daughter of the eminent German ophthalmologist, Eugen von Hippel.
+It was also during this period that Wigand met and married Else von Hippel (21 August 1895 - 18 December 1932), daughter of the German ophthalmologist, Eugen von Hippel.